rusefi/rusefi_documentation/FSIO.md

 # RPN notation

-Because the FSIO is like coding a new function directly into the ECU from  TunerStudio (or console) it comes with an aditional difficulty step and that is understanding "reverse Polish Notation"
+Because the FSIO is like coding a new function directly into the ECU from  TunerStudio (or console) it comes with an additional difficulty step and that is understanding "reverse Polish Notation"
 This is a form of "postfix" mathematical notation that is particularly suited to computer use and allows a processor to work directly with an equation.
 If differs from the common mathematical notation as instead of having the operators (+ - < * ) between the numbers it puts all of them at the end of the expression.